Decarbonising the Shipping Industry using Machine Learning

-Oliver Gindele, Chief Innovation Officer of Datatonic and Founder of Datatonic Labs, outlines five recommendations on how Data & Machine Learning can reduce carbon emissions in the shipping industry.
+Oliver Gindele, Chief Innovation Officer of Datatonic, outlines five recommendations on how Data & Machine Learning can reduce carbon emissions in the shipping industry.
 He argues that while improvements in infrastructure and regulation changes can take years to implement, the industry can use today’s data technologies to tackle one immediate area first: Operational Efficiency.

 The impact of greenhouse gas (GHG) emissions on accelerating the global climate crisis has been made clear in recent years.
 Luckily, determination to reduce emissions and to decarbonise the worst offending industries is increasing worldwide.

 One particularly important sector is the shipping industry, which alone is responsible for around 2.7% of global CO₂ emissions(1).
 Shipping also accounts for about 80% of the volume of global trade(2).